exercism/go/concepts/time/about.md

 The [`time.Parse`][parse] function parses strings into `Time` types using the particular format string `Mon Jan 2 15:04:05 -0700 MST 2006`.
 More on how this works can be found [here][article].

-The `time` package includes another type, `Duration`, representing elapsed time, plus support for locations/time zones, timers, and other related functionality that will be covered in a later exercise.
+The `time` package includes another type, `Duration`, representing elapsed time, plus support for locations/time zones, timers, and other related functionality that will be covered in a concept.

 [time]: https://golang.org/pkg/time/#Time
 [now]: https://golang.org/pkg/time/#Now